 Ahmed Taha, intrigued by the opportunity to apply technical skills to the legal domain, became a Patent Examiner at the USPTO specializing in computer graphics and machine learning technologies.
 With a foundation in software engineering from nearly five years at District Hut, combined with his education in cybersecurity, machine learning, and quantum computation from Johns Hopkins and Columbia, he brings deep technical expertise to patent examination.
-Currently pursuing his M.S. in Computer Science at Columbia, examining patents, conducting novel ML research, and preparing for the Patent Bar.
+Currently pursuing his M.S. in Computer Science at Columbia while conducting research at the intersection of AI alignment and the medical field.
+His research interests include computer vision, deep learning, and AI alignment.

 Software